Learning Effective Representations for Retrieval Using Self-Distillation with Adaptive Relevance Margins: Results Discussion

 These results also highlight a large difference in training efficiency.
-Since the static target setup requires hyperparameter tuning, its total training time is between 3x (distilBERT) and 6x (MPNet) higher than the distributed target approach, and between 7x and 15x higher than the adaptive target approach.
-When comparing efficiency in terms of training triplets seen, two further trends are identified: using in-batch information increases data efficiency, and self-distillation approaches are more data efficient than their static counterparts in all but one case (distilBERT).
+Since the static target setup requires hyperparameter tuning, its total training time is between~3x (distilBERT) and~6x (MPNet) higher than the distributed target approach, and between~7x and~15x higher than the adaptive target approach.
+When comparing efficiency in terms of training triplets seen, two further trends are identified: using in-batch information increases data efficiency, and self-distillation approaches are more data efficient than their static counterparts in all but one case~(distilBERT).
 In-batch information is also detrimental for static variants, suggesting that our approach to implicit negative mining improves effectiveness.
-The observed gains in compute- and data-efficiency strengthen the applicability of our proposed approach, as it is not only on par in terms of effectiveness but also does not require large amounts of data or compute.
-Additionally, the choice of pretrained model does not yield meaningful differences in training outcome; across all evaluated setups, the absolute scores show no clear difference between the three pretrained models, and the relative trends concerning the individual loss variants are also stable across all pretrained models.
+The observed gains in compute- and data-efficiency strengthen the applicability of our proposed approach, as it is not only on par in terms of effectiveness but also does not require large amounts of data or computing time.
+The inclusion of an additional doc-to-doc similarity computation, making available for training signal in each backpropagation step, could serve as explanation for both the data efficiency, as well as the tendency to overfit in adaptive and distributed margins.
+The choice of pre-trained model does not yield meaningful differences in training outcome; across all evaluated setups, the absolute scores show no clear difference between the three pre-trained models, and the relative trends concerning the individual loss variants are also stable across all pre-trained models.